Tetsuya3850/CS-Terminology/README.md

 If read-heavy, consider caching.
 If write-heavy, consider queuing up the writes.

 ### Load Balancing
-Load balancing is the process of spreading requests across multiple resources according to some metric (random, round-robin, session/cookies, random with weighting for machine capacity, etc) and their current status (available for requests, not responding, elevated error rate, etc) to achieve scalability and redundancy.
+Load balancing is the process of spreading requests across multiple resources according to some metric (random, round-robin, session/cookies, random with weighting for machine capacity, etc) and their current status (available for requests, near capacity, not responding, elevated error rate, etc) to achieve scalability and redundancy (if one server in a cluster of servers fail, the load balancer can temporarily remove that server from the cluster, and divide the load onto the functioning servers).
 A moderately large system may balance load at three layers, user to web servers, web servers to an internal platform layer, internal platform layer to database.
 Load balancers can be implmented with hardware or software, but the hardware tends to be costly.
 One software solution is HAProxy.
 Load balancing is implemented by configuring a locally bound port for each service.
-Additional benefits of load balancers include, SSL termination (Decrypt incoming requests and encrypt server responses so backend servers do not have to perform these potentially expensive operations), session persistence (issue cookies and route a specific client's requests to same instance if the web apps do not keep track of sessions).
-To protect against failures, it's common to set up multiple load balancers.
+Additional benefits of load balancers include, SSL termination (Decrypt incoming requests and encrypt server responses so backend servers do not have to perform these potentially expensive operations), session persistence (issue cookies and route a specific client's requests to same instance).
+To not introduce another single point of failure, it is common to set up multiple load balancers.

 ### Reverse Proxy
 A reverse proxy is a web server that centralizes internal services and provides unified interfaces to the public.
 Requests from clients are forwarded to a server that can fulfill it by the proxy.
 Additional benefits include, increased security (hide information about backend servers, blacklist IPs, limit number of connections per client), increased scalability and flexibility (clients only see the reverse proxy's IP, allowing you to scale servers or change their configuration), SSL termination (decrypt incoming requests and encrypt server responses so backend servers do not have to perform these potentially expensive operations).
 Load balancing solutions such as HAProxy can support reverse proxying as well.